zaalang/docs/docs/language/enums.rst

     Blue,
   }

 Each constant may further be assigned a value.
+The enum representation type may be optionally be specified.